Premier 7x42s - Leica Ultravid HD Plus vs Zeiss Victory FL vs Nikon EDG - reviews

 - Flat field yields horribly flat impression of space.
 You look at a poster on a wall, not into space.

-- Sharpnesswise a league below the other two, less microcontrast
+- Sharpnesswise a league below the other two, less microcontrast, probably a weaker sample.

 - Possible issues with losening hinge